 The Study found significant variations in women's experiences between countries in a wide range of measures.
 No one country was without challenges, and whilst one country may have expertise and good practice in a particular area, it may struggle in other aspects.
 For example, women in the United Kingdom were most likely to visit a doctor about symptoms, but then had the longest time period from visiting that doctor to diagnosis.
-However, almost all women receive specialist care.

-In Germany fewer women visited a doctor about symptoms.
-Those who did went very quickly, yet only around 60% of women received care in specialist centres despite national guidance. worldovariancancercoalition.org

-Women in Japan had the quickest time to diagnosis after visiting a doctor but less than one in ten received genetic testing as opposed to over 80% in the US.
+However, almost all women received specialist care.
+In Germany, fewer women visited a doctor about symptoms.
+Those who did went very quickly, yet only around 60% of women received care in specialist centres despite national guidance.
+Women in Japan had the quickest time to diagnosis after visiting a doctor but fewer than one in ten received genetic testing, as opposed to over 80% in the US.
 The variations provide an opportunity for countries to drive improvements in the short and medium term.
-Recommendations from the study form the basis of the Global Ovarian Cancer Charter which was launched in September 2020.
+Recommendations from the Study formed the basis of the Global Ovarian Cancer Charter that was launched in September 2020.
+The Study also showed that women's mental wellbeing was as important as physical wellbeing in terms of quality of life, how information and support needs varied over time, and were often not met, and what women felt to be the areas requiring urgent progress.